jimjonesbr/rdf_fdw/README.md

 ---------------------------------------------
 # PostgreSQL Foreign Data Wrapper for RDF Triplestores

-The `rdf_fdw` provides PostgreSQL Foreign Data Wrapper to easily access RDF Triplestores, including pushdown of several SQL Query clauses.
+The `rdf_fdw` is a PostgreSQL Foreign Data Wrapper to easily access RDF Triplestores, including pushdown of several SQL Query clauses.

 > [!WARNING]
 > **THIS SOFTWARE IS CURRENTLY UNDER DEVELOPMENT AND IS STILL NOT READY FOR PRODUCTION USE**